JeninaAngelin/Carbon-Footprint-Monitoring-in-AI-Driven-Legal-Research/README.md

 ### **Computational Resource Analysis**
 - Calculate energy metrics such as kWh and CO₂ emissions for each operational stage.
 - Use Python libraries like Carbon Tracker and pynvml to assess and minimize resource utilization.

 ---

-## Conference Presentation

-This project was presented at the **15th ICEEE 2024 Online International Annual Conference**, held on November 21st and 22nd, 2024, at Obuda University, Budapest, Hungary.
-The presentation highlighted the system’s innovative integration of AI-based legal research and its commitment to sustainability by minimizing carbon footprints.

----